ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 * On a roll of 1, the player is unable to contain their hunger and treats themselves to a mid-game snack.
 Unfortunately, such gluttony is instantly rewarded by terrible stomach ache and the player must miss the next drive (which serves them right for eating food that's been on the floor!).

 ### (4) DRACONIC EGG
 *The inhabitants of the Old World have a long tradition of breeding many fabulous beasts.
 Where once such creatures were used to augment armies in times of war, today they are more commonly seen in the private menageries of wealthy nobles and retired Blood Bowl stars.
 Upon occasion, coaches looking for an advantage may procure the ready-to-hatch egg of a mighty draconic beast to sneak onto the pitch.
-Many an opposition player has lost a finnger to a hatchling Hydra!*
+Many an opposition player has lost a finger to a hatchling Hydra!*

 At the start of any team turn in which a Draconic Egg Ball is on the ground, it will bounce once as the young creature inside attempts to hatch into the world.
 If the Draconic Egg Ball bounces into an occupied square, the player must attempt to catch it.
 If the player fails to catch it, or if the square is occupied by a Prone or Stunned player, the ball will bounce again.